 a.
 Recommendations and/or implementation guidelines

-Affirmation 12.1: The Working Group affirms that an Applicant Guidebook should be utilized for future new gTLD procedures as was the case in the implementation of the 2012 application round.
+Affirmation 12.1: The Working Group affirms that an Applicant Guidebook should be utilized for future new gTLD processes as was the case in the implementation of the 2012 application round.
 The Working Group further affirms that the Applicant Guidebook should continue to be available in the 6 United Nations languages as was the case in the 2012 application round.

 Affirmation 12.2: The Working Group affirms Implementation Guideline A from the 2007 policy, which states: “The application process will provide a pre-defined roadmap for applicants that encourages the submission of applications for new top-level domains.”